Hey, it’s Rick Kaselj coming to you from Nashville. I have another fitness mastermind meeting and this one is in Tennessee.

 This is an exercise that 90% of the population is incapable of doing.
 Most people don’t have the range of motion or balance.
 I will show you the exercise and give you some stretches that can help you get into this movement.
 I’ll also explain the benefits of these stretches.

 So if you’ve never seen an Overhead Squat before, what you will do is grab a barbell or whatever you think you can handle.
 It must be wide enough so that when you lift your leg, the bar will not move.
 If you are holding it and you lift it with your leg or arm, the bar will not move.
-From there, place yourself in a squat position, with your legs about 20 to 30 degrees apart.
+From there, place yourself in a squat position, with your legs shoulder distance apart and feet pointed out 20 to 30 degrees.
 Put the barbell above your head, point your triceps forward, tap your shoulders down back and descend all the way down to the ground, knees in line with toes, weight sitting back on the heel, barbell directly over your shoulders, breathe out and come up.

 This is a very difficult movement to do because of the mobility required.
 One, you really need good ankle mobility.
 Two, you need really good knee mobility.
 Three, you need very good hip mobility.
 Four, you need very good mobility in your shoulders.
 The external and clavicular pecs need to be able to open up to where the bar can sit up.